gpstar81/GPStar-proton-pack/OPERATION.md

 	Default settings: The Neutrona Wand will fire forever on power levels level 1 through 4 and overheat on power level 5.
 - The Proton Pack will emit smoke effects during longer firing (Default setting: enabled).
 This can be configured from the Neutrona Wand menu system.

+<div class="page-break"></div>

 # Optional Features

 - Support for switches for Cyclotron direction and to enable or disable smoke effects.
 - Support for smoke effects with dedicated fans for the Booster Tube and N-Filter.
-See [Smoke Effects](SMOKE.md) addendum.
+	- See the [Smoke Effects](https://github.com/gpstar81/haslab-proton-pack/blob/main/SMOKE.md) addendum for more information.
 - Additional Lights available for the Cyclotron panel, internal "cake" Cyclotron and Power Cell.
 	- Automatically switches to internal "cake" Cyclotron, if implemented (optional).
 	- This supports a 35 LED ring light (by default) to be installed in the "cake".
 Other size LED rings or LED setups are supported in the configuration settings.
 - Video game colours supported if using RGB supported LEDs for the Cyclotron Lid, internal "cake" Cyclotron and Power Cell.
 - Support for the Attenuator add-on device.
-See [Attenuator](ATTENUATOR.md) for more information.
+See the [Attenuator](https://github.com/gpstar81/haslab-proton-pack/blob/main/ATTENUATOR.md) addendum for more information.

 # Toggle Operation Modes

 There are two modes available which replicate movie or prop-accurate behaviors of the available toggle switches.
-These system modes can be altered via an [EEPROM menu](OPERATION_EEPROM.md) and will affect the startup sequence for your Proton Pack and Neutrona Wand.
+These system modes can be altered via an [EEPROM menu](https://github.com/gpstar81/haslab-proton-pack/blob/main/OPERATION_EEPROM.md) and will affect the startup sequence for your Proton Pack and Neutrona Wand.

 ![](images/OperationNeutrona2.jpg)

+<div class="page-break"></div>

 ## Super Hero Mode Operation Guide

-***Super Hero***: This is the default operation mode.
+**Super Hero**: This is the default operation mode based primarily on the 2021 film.

 ### Activate Toggle